 For MySQL 5.5/5.6 instance, you can select its data replication mode based on your business characteristics to improve the availability of the RDS instance.
 This document introduces how to change the data replication mode.

 Note: The Finance Edition instance has one master node and multiple slave nodes.
-This kind of instance only support the strong synchronous replication mode by default, which cannot be modified.
+This kind of instance only supports the strong synchronous replication mode by default, which cannot be modified.

-MySQL 5.5/5.6 instance supports three kinds of replication mode, sync, semi-sync and async.
+MySQL 5.5/5.6 instance supports three replication modes: sync, semi-sync and async.
 You can select the proper replication mode as your business needs.
 The differences and features of the two replication modes are shown as follows.

-When the updates initiated by application are all executed in the master node, the log will be synchronously transferred to all the slave nodes.
-Only when most nodes (including the master node) in the cluster receive and store the log will the transaction complete the commit.
+When the updates initiated by application are all executed in the master node, the log is synchronously transferred to all the slave nodes.
+The transaction completes the commit only when most nodes (including the master node) in the cluster receive and store the log.

 Only the instance that has 3 or more nodes supports the strong synchronous replication.
-In the strong synchronous replication, no matter what happens, the replication mode would not degrade into the asynchronous replication mode.
+In the strong synchronous replication, no matter what happens, the replication mode cannot degrade into the asynchronous replication mode.

 Semi-sync mode: Normally data is replicated in the sync mode.
 But if an exception occurs when the master node replicates data to the slave node, the data synchronization logic changes to the following:

-When the slave node is unavailable or any network exception occurs between the master and slave nodes, the master node will suspend response to the application until the replication mode times out and degrades to async mode.
+When the slave node is unavailable or any network exception occurs between the master and slave nodes, the master node suspends response to the application until the replication mode times out and degrades to async mode.